OXIDprojects/oxid-module-internals/README.md

 ![OXID_moduleinternals](screenshot.png)

 ## Changelog
+* 2018-11-23  1.5.1 avoid error when fixing deactive module that has controllers
 * 2018-11-23  1.5.0 do not scan deactivated modules
 * 2018-11-23  1.4.3 fix error (modullist not shown, if oxid console is not installed)
 * 2018-11-23  1.4.2 ** WARNING KNOWN BUG see 1.4.3 **